 Whether you are a machine learning enthusiast, or a ninja data scientist training models for all sorts of applications, you may have heard of the need to use graphical processing units (GPUs), to squeeze the best performance when training and scaling your models.
 This may be summarized by saying that training tasks based on small datasets that take a few minutes to complete on a CPU may take hours, days, or even weeks when moving to larger datasets if a GPU is not used.
-GPU acceleration is a topic we have previously addressed in the blog.
-For example, take a look at the recent post called “On-demand Spark clusters with GPU acceleration” and "Faster Deep Learning with GPUs and Theano".
+GPU acceleration is a topic we have previously addressed; see "Faster Deep Learning with GPUs and Theano".

 In this post, we will explore some of the reasons why GPUs are machine learning’s and deep learning's best friends and how this friendship has come about.
 A good place to start is by looking at the central processing unit, or CPU, and build our understanding of how GPU acceleration comes about.
 We will then talk about some developments using libraries such as NVIDIA’s CUDA and RAPIDS.

 Central Processing Unit (CPU), or the Brains of a Computer